davila7/davila7/README.md

     <img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/youtube.svg" alt="daniiielsan" height="30" width="40" />
   </a>
 </p>

+### Hi there, I'm Daniel San 👋

+👨🏽‍💻 I'm a serverless developer and AI enthusiast.
+I love building apps with artificial intelligence and exploring new technologies.

+🔭 I’m currently working on [Code GPT](https://github.com/Akshay090/svg-banners), a VSCode extension that brings GPT-3 to your editor.

+🌱 I’m currently learning about natural language processing and computer vision.

+💬 Ask me about serverless, AI, or anything tech-related!

+📫 How to reach me: [Twitter](https://twitter.com/danielsan_dev) or [LinkedIn](https://www.linkedin.com/in/danielsan-dev/)

 <br>
 <h3 aling="center">If you want to create apps with artificial intelligence, start by installing <a href="https://codegpt.co">Code GPT</a>👇</h3>
 <a href="https://codegpt.co">